Rafael Antoni Furcal

 Furcal batted .400/.444/.500 with 5 runs for the Águilas Cibaeñas in the 2008 Caribbean Series and provided all their offense in the finale with a two-run homer as they finished second.
 He was named to the Series All-Star team at second base; he was playing second because of the presence of Tony Pena Jr. at shortstop.

-Furcal's career has been slowed by a string of injuries.
-He missed half of the 2001 season, but then was a workhorse from 2002 to 2007, playing at least of 138 games each season during that 6-year stretch.
+Furcal's career was slowed by a string of injuries.
+He missed half of the 2001 season, but then was a workhorse from 2002 to 2007, playing at least 138 games each season during that stretch.
 He led the National League in triples in 2003 and was also an All-Star that season.
-His health problems began in 2008, after he had joined the Los Angeles Dodgers as a free agent in 2006, when he played only 38 games during the regular season before coming back for the postseason.
+His health problems began in 2008, after he joined the Los Angeles Dodgers as a free agent in 2006, when he played only 38 games during the regular season before coming back for the postseason.
 He was the Dodgers' starting shortstop in both the NLDS and NLCS that year.
 He played a full season in 2009, hitting .269 in 150 games, then was at his best in the NLDS as he went 6 for 12 with a triple against the St. Louis Cardinals; he was only 3 for 21 against Philadelphia Phillies in the NLCS however.
-He then only played 97 games in 2010 because of back problems, but hit .300 and made the All-Star team for the second time.
+He only played 97 games in 2010 because of back problems, but hit .300 and made the All-Star team for the second time.

 On April 11, 2011, he broke his thumb sliding into third base on a stolen base attempt against the San Francisco Giants, sending him back to the disabled list for an extended period.
 On July 30th, he was traded to the St. Louis Cardinals for minor leaguer Alex Castellanos.
 He hit .255 in 50 games for the Cards, stabilizing their middle infield and often acting as the lead-off hitter as the team surged into a playoff spot on the last day of the regular season.
 He started all 18 postseason games at shortstop for the Cardinals as they won the 2011 World Series, playing solid defense even if he hit only .195.
 On December 10th, he re-signed with St. Louis for two years and $14 million.